 From the Director

-I am pleased to present this year’s edition of the Software Engineering Institute’s Year in Review.
-This edition highlights some of our most prominent research and development accomplishments for the fiscal year that ended on September 30, 2015.
-These highlights reflect how we support the nation’s defense by advancing the science, technologies, and practices needed to acquire, develop, operate, and sustain software systems that are innovative, affordable, trustworthy, and enduring.
-They also demonstrate the impact we make on behalf of our sponsors and customers, including the Department of Defense, Department of Homeland Security, and the Special Cyber Operations Research and Engineering Working Group.
-Finally, they express our core purpose: to improve the state of the art of software and cybersecurity and to transition this work to the community so that we improve the state of the practice as well.
+I’m pleased to present this year’s edition of the Software Engineering Institute’s Year in Review.
+This edition highlights some of our most prominent research and development accomplishments for the fiscal year that ended on September 30, 2016.
+These initiatives reflect how we have aligned our technical priorities with pervasive and pressing needs for the acquisition, development, operation, and sustainment of software systems that are innovative, affordable, trustworthy, and enduring.
+They also demonstrate the impact we make on behalf of our sponsors and customers, including the Department of Defense (DoD); the Federal Aviation Administration; Joint Federated Assurance Center; the Air Force Life Cycle Management Center; and the U.S. Army Tank Automotive Research, Development and Engineering Center.
+Through our work in autonomy and counter autonomy, C4ISR mission assurance, cybersecurity, data modeling and analytics, human-machine interactions, software engineering and information assurance, and system verification and validation, we strive to lead and advance the fields of software and cybersecurity to solve the nation’s toughest problems.

 Paul D. Nielsen

 Helping Air Force Intelligence Adapt to Agile Methodology

 The SEI is helping the U.S. Air Force transition one of its most important—and most complex—weapon systems to respond quickly and efficiently to new intelligence data sensors, formats and analysis.